sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 ![odata-protocol-doc-first-section](odata-protocol-doc-first-section.png)

 There are a lot of URLs here!
-But the pattern is straightforward, and discerning it is straightforward given what we now know.
+But the pattern is straightforward, and following it is easy given what we now know.
 We should start by noticing the three
 groups:

 - This stage